“For God so loved the world He gave His only begotten Son.” John 3:16

 Ludas – “Playful Love”

-If you’ve ever been in love, you have no doubt felt ludas.
-It’s the butterflies in your stomach, the quickened heartbeat, the anxiety you feel when you’re waiting for your love interest to walk through the door.
-It’s the flirting and teasing and playing you do in the early stages of dating.
+If you have ever been in love, you have no doubt felt ludas.
+It is the butterflies in your stomach, the quickened heartbeat, the anxiety you feel when you are waiting for your love interest to walk through the door.
+It is the flirting and teasing and playing you do in the early stages of dating.
 The focus is usually more on fun rather than building a relationship.

 An example of ludas love in the Bible is between King Solomon and the unknown maiden in the book of Song of Solomon.
 Though we have no idea who the maiden is, some scholars believe her family was employed by Solomon.
 According to Ecclesiastes 9:9, she eventually became his first wife (that is, before he married 699 other women and kept 300 concubines).

 The entire book of Song of Solomon, which Solomon wrote as a musical score, is overflowing with flirting and the longing they both felt for each other.
-The language of the song even gets a little racy in SoS 4:3-5 (I’ll let you look that up; It was rather spicy language for its time).
+The language of the song even gets a little racy in SoS 4:3-5 (rather spicy language for its time).

 We might say Solomon and the maiden had both ludas and eros love.

 Agape is by far the most special, most respectful of all the Greek types of love.
 It is the kind Jesus refers to again and again throughout His ministry and is the one all of the Christian faith encompasses.